- Students should fill out the Student Accommodation Request through Disability Support Services.

 Employee Grievance Procedure

 - Grievances may be submitted to the coordinator through the online reporting form by completing the UAA discrimination report form, containing the name and address of the person filing it.
 The complaint must state the problem or action alleged to be discriminatory and the remedy or relief sought.
-If desired, a hard copy of the grievance form is available from UAA Equity and Compliance.
+If desired, a hard copy of the grievance form is available from UAA Office of Equity and Compliance.

 - The ADA/504 Coordinator (or designee) will conduct an investigation of the complaint.
 This investigation may be informal, but it will be thorough, affording all involved persons an opportunity to submit information relevant to the complaint.